 Assembly Bill 239 seeks to enhance the legal protections for search and rescue dogs by expanding existing laws that currently protect police and fire animals.
-The bill introduces a new definition for "search and rescue dog," which refers to dogs trained by recognized agencies to locate lost individuals and disaster victims.
-It amends the title of the relevant statute to include "search and rescue dogs" and specifies that the prohibitions against harassment, intimidation, and abuse now apply to these dogs as well.
+The bill defines a "search and rescue dog" as one that has been trained or is being trained by a recognized agency to locate lost or missing individuals and victims of disasters.
+It amends several sections of the statutes, including the title of 951.095 to include "search and rescue dogs," and specifies that the prohibitions against harassment, intimidation, and abuse now apply to these dogs as well.

 Statutes affected: